mitmedialab/MappingPoliceViolence-Scaper/README.md

 -------

 There are three pieces here:
-1. first you fetch all the stories that need bitly counts added and dump them into a Redis queue
+1. fetch all the stories and dump them into a Mongo database
-2. next you fire up Celery to process that queue and add bitly counts, saving into a Mongo database
+2. grab stories from db needing bitly counts and pass them off to Celery/Redis to add in those counts
+3. grab stories from db needing facebook/twitter counts and pass them off to Celery/Redis to add in those counts
-3. run a script that reads the db and writes the combined results into a csv Here's instructions for each step.
+4. run a script that reads the db and writes the combined results into a csv Here's instructions for each step.

 ## 1. Fetching Stories